ukrishnas/LPSharp/README.md

 becomes modular.

-__Platform support__: WANLP is targeted to the Windows operating system, x64 processor architecture, and C#/.Net runtime.
+__Platform support__: WANLP is targeted to the Windows operating system, x64 processor architecture, C#/.Net and C++/native platforms.
 Where solvers support other operating systems like Linux and MacOS, or language wrappers like Python and Java, the functionality for other platforms has been removed to make the source code easier to understand.
-Where solvers do not natively support C# (e.g. CLP), new SWIG wrappers have been developed and checked into this repository.
+Where solvers do not natively support C# (e.g.
+CLP), new SWIG wrappers have been developed and checked into this repository.

 __Build system__: The build system of each project is different.
 CLP provides GNU